Biofeedback Devices-Be The Calm In The Storm Around You

 These devices measure skin temperature, usually on the fingers or other extremities.
 Changes in skin temperature can reflect shifts in the autonomic nervous system and emotional arousal.
 Biofeedback based on skin temperature helps individuals learn to control their physiological responses to stress.

-Temperature biofeedback may be useful for treating migraine headaches, Raynaud’s disorder, anxiety disorders, and many other conditions.
-Studies have shown that the use of thermal biofeedback in the treatment of migraines can be more successful when used in combination with traditional migraine medications.
-When used consistently and under proper conditions, the practice of thermal biofeedback can be used to remedy the effects of stress and tension in the body.
+Temperature biofeedback may help treat migraine headaches, Raynaud’s disorder, anxiety disorders, and many other conditions.
+Studies have shown that thermal biofeedback can be more successful in treating migraines when used in combination with traditional migraine medications.
+When used consistently and under proper conditions, thermal biofeedback can remedy the effects of stress and tension in the body.
 Besides helping to alleviate various medical issues, thermal biofeedback can also improve one’s mental state and overall mood.

-More detailed information regarding Thermal Biofeedback: what it is, how it works, indications for use and methodology, and personal home use device you can find on the Thermal Biofeedback page of this website.
+The Thermal Biofeedback page of this website provides more detailed information about Thermal Biofeedback, including what it is, how it works, indications for use and methodology, and a personal home use device.

 Stay informed regarding new applications of Thermal Biofeedback devices, their application in different conditions, methodology, and effectiveness by following the Articles page of this website.